AndreaCensi/fancymath/README.md

     In other words, given f:A⟶X and g: B⟶Y, you can write f ⊔ g: A ⊔ B ⟶ X ⊔ Y or
-       f ⊗ g: A⊗ B ⟶ X ⊗ Y
+       f ⊗ g: A ⊗ B ⟶ X ⊗ Y
     But given f: A⟶X and g: B⟶X, you shouldn't name the universal morphism  A ⊔ B ⟶ X by  f⊔ g ..

 ### Installation